 Ever since the Astrum Diaspora period, communication between worlds has been something of a difficulty.
 While FTL alleviated the time between stars and made colonizing worlds possible, communication between star systems was still limited to light speed communication options.
 Simply put, starships outpaced radio waves.
 By that very fact, the courier was born.

-Couriers were stripped down, high speed starships intended to push the boundaries of faster than light travel.
-Like the pony express or the early mail airplane pilots, their was an air of romanticism to the courier pilots who traveled at the edge of the FTL speed barriers, dancing off the limits of their engines.
-Even after the development of Ansible technology (see below), couriers have remianed an integral part to communication in the modern day.
+Couriers were stripped down, high-speed starships intended to push the boundaries of faster than light travel.
+Like the pony express or the early mail airplane pilots, there was an air of romanticism to the courier pilots who traveled at the edge of the FTL speed barriers, dancing off the limits of their engines.
+Even after the development of Ansible technology (see below), couriers have remained an integral part to communication in the modern day.